-A consummate professional, a brilliant technician and a dynamic showman, he has thrilled listeners and audiences alike for nearly four decades with some of music’s most memorable bands including Atomic Rooster, The Crazy World Of Arthur Brown, Asia and Emerson, Lake & Palmer.
+A consummate professional, a brilliant technician and a dynamic showman, Carl Palmer has thrilled listeners and audiences alike for nearly four decades with some of music’s most memorable bands including, of course, Emerson, Lake & Palmer.

-Carl’s new band captures all the power of ELP’s hits in a hard driving instrumental performance that’s winning raves globally.
+Carl’s new band captures all the power of ELP’s hits in a hard-driving instrumental performance that’s winning raves globally.
 Since 2001, Carl has fronted this project, doing the classically-driven rock hits of ELP with no keyboards.
 Carl Palmer has totally reinvented the music of ELP with this trio, which tours regularly around the world.